 10. Use cybersecurity software

 The use of a reliable cybersecurity solution will provide you with an extra layer of protection in the event that following the above rules is not sufficient.
+You can also find out more about SOC as a service.

 In addition to real-time antivirus protection, unlimited VPN, and an ad blocker with an anti-tracking feature, Clario provides you with additional privacy benefits.
 Protect yourself from spam and phishing, and keep your personal information private.
 As soon as your personal information is made public, Clario will notify you immediately so that you can re-secure it and protect yourself from identity theft.
 For any questions or concerns, a team of experts is available 24/7/365 to assist you.